Brexit and its impact on small business accounting

 The government’s Get Ready for Brexit Checker and The Border Operating Model on gov.uk are good places to start and will offer more specific next steps depending on your business.
 We recommend signing up for the updates.
 Enterprise Nation and the Federation for Small Business also have helpful Brexit resources.
 And keep checking the Xero Brexit hub for further guidance.

 Is the Xero platform ready for Brexit?

 Yes.
 We took all the necessary steps to ensure we could guide our 600,000+ UK small business subscribers and their advisors through the transition period.
 Just as we have done with the pandemic, we are ready to keep the Xero platform up to date with necessary changes, and to support British small businesses as they adapt.

 Has Brexit changed how I access Xero?

 There will be no changes to how you log on to and access Xero.
 Your experience of using the platform will remain unchanged.

-If your business banks with a UK bank, nothing will affect your direct bank feeds after this date.
-There will also be no impact for the rest of Europe as we don't passport into any other European country except for the Republic of Ireland.
+If your business banks with a UK bank, nothing affects your direct bank feeds after this date.
+There’s also no impact for the rest of Europe as we don't passport into any other European country except for the Republic of Ireland.
 Other European countries are already manually importing bank statements.